 HDAPP assists individuals and campus units with resolving sexual harassment, sexual violence and discrimination complaints.
 HDAPP can help you understand what your options are and connect you with other support services and resources.
 You may consult with HDAPP anonymously if you choose.
 However, if you provide identifying information about yourself or the person who engaged in the sexual harassment or sexual violence, the University may have an obligation to take action.

-Office of Student Support and Judicial Affairs 530-752-1128 sja.ucdavis.edu and appr You a vic clotl sexu to ha assa exar the i Vict are e mes
+Office of Student Support and Judicial Affairs 530-752-1128 ossja.ucdavis.edu